Read time 5 minutes

 Note: Use a reliable Anti-virus tool and invest in some power backup systems to cater to this issue.

 To repair the bad sectors using the inbuilt tools might be the most effective way to deal with bad sectors on hard drives.
+This refers to the error checking utility of Microsoft Windows.

 Method #1 To Fix Bad Sectors on Windows 10/8: